nathants/mirror/readme.md

 only immutable data should go in the mirror. make copies instead of mutations. mutations will trigger repair.

 when repairing, corrupted files are renamed and not overwritten. they can be inspected later.

+linux only. might work on macos or windows with modifications.